IPL Final 2023: Shubman Gill in red-hot form for Gujarat Titans as they face MS Dhoni's Chennai Super Kings

 Trying to stop him will be England's Moeen Ali, who has been a regular fixture in the Chennai side, featuring 14 times in the franchise's run to a 10th IPL final and a second in three years.

-CSK triumphed in 2021 - MS Dhoni's men seeing off the Eoin Morgan-led Kolkata Knight Riders by 27 runs in a game in which Moeen scored an unbeaten 37.
+CSK triumphed in 2021 - MS Dhoni's men seeing off the Eoin Morgan-led Kolkata Knight Riders by 27 runs in a game in which Moeen made an unbeaten 37.

 There was the feeling back then that it could be Dhoni's IPL farewell, only for the former India captain to continue his career.
 But now, ahead of turning 42 in July, could this be the end?
 Whatever the decision, Dhoni says he will not be rushed.